 Sectoral fora (power, industry, transport etc.) or the definition of “deep decarbonisation missions” (100% renewable energy systems, urban and place-based transitions, shifting trade relations etc) could reduce complexity.
 Multilateral institutions should facilitate integration across sectors on the way to a post-Paris decarbonised economy.

-Building shared leadership
+Building shared leadership for global architecture

 The new clean energy architecture needs to build shared leadership if it wants to succeed.
 This means efforts should include not just the major economies but all economies, including the least developed countries.
 Full engagement of provinces, cities, private sector, unions, NGOs, and others is essential to success.
 Financing institutions such as the World Bank and IMF should play a bigger role in shifting investments to clean technologies, supporting macroeconomic stability and growth in the transition.